Colin Murray: 1977–1993: Early life

-Murray was born on 10 March 1977 in the Ulster Hospital in Dundonald, a suburb of East Belfast, Northern Ireland, and grew up on Dundonald's Ballybeen estate.
+Murray was born as Colin Wright on 10 March 1977 in the Ulster Hospital in Dundonald, a suburb of East Belfast, Northern Ireland, and grew up on Dundonald's Ballybeen estate.
 He said on the 5 September 2022 edition of Countdown that for two days his name was Luke Wright, until "a family member pointed out that was a direction"; he later took his stepfather's surname.
 He was educated at the Regent House Grammar School in Newtownards, and later at Dundonald High School, leaving after GCSEs.
 Hyperactive since childhood, Murray was asked to leave the grammar school owing to what was perceived by teachers as a tendency to disruption – always asking awkward questions or telling jokes – traits he later identified as ideal for his future career in presenting, and which he felt should really have been nurtured by teachers.

 1994–2002: Early career and radio debut

 After leaving school, Murray went on to study journalism full-time.
 He started work as a news journalist, working both in Northern Ireland as a trainee for The News Letter, before in 1994 moving to Toronto, Canada, for a year, working on a fellowship for the Toronto Sun.
 After returning from Toronto he moved into music journalism, writing for newspapers about rock and pop bands, including establishing a long-standing column in the Irish Sunday People, before moving into the music magazine business with a new title called Blank.
 After Murray set it up and acted as co-publisher, Blank became the highest circulating music magazine in Ulster.
 After Blank was merged with another title, Murray left the magazine.

 Next, Murray joined BBC Radio 1 on 2 September 1999 to co-present the weekly live music programme Session in Northern Ireland on BBC Radio 1, alongside BBC Radio Ulster presenter Donna Legge, broadcast only in Northern Ireland.
 He had initially thought the audition was for a show on BBC Radio Ulster.
 That was followed by six months in 1999 presenting the main national The Session programme from Tuesdays to Thursdays.
 Spells deputising for hosts of other major Radio 1 shows also followed.

 By 2002, Murray's work in radio and television earned him an audition as one of six co-presenters of Channel 4's new national breakfast television show, RI:SE.
 Having initially auditioned as the entertainment presenter, Murray was instead chosen as a news presenter.
 While at RI:SE he continued to co-host the evening session in Northern Ireland with Donna Legge one day a week, commuting between the province and the Channel 4 studios near Heathrow.
 His time with RI:SE was brief and unhappy, with Murray later stating it "scared me off TV for a long time".